cbinzer/deno-kv-insights/README.md

 ### 4. Protect you kv-insights route (optional)

 You may not want everyone to access the KV Insights tool and see all database entries.
-You can prevent this with a middleware in the kv-insights folder.
+You can prevent this with a middleware.
 Here is an example of a simple basic authentication middleware:

 ```ts
 // routes/kv-insights/_middleware.ts